 From children to finances and belongings, many arrangements need to be made before you can even contemplate filing your own divorce papers without hiring divorce solicitors.

-Not only is the divorce process daunting, it can also be a considerable expense when handled by divorce solicitors, which adds more stress on an already stressful time.
+Not only is the divorce process daunting, but it can also be a considerable expense when handled by divorce solicitors, which adds more stress to an already stressful time.

 However, it is possible to file the required divorce forms yourself, especially when both parties are in agreement.

-If you have been separated but still use the same house, this will present difficulties, so please get advice on your individual arrangements.
+If you have been separated for 2 years, but still live in the same house, there will be difficulties but it’s still possible under certain strict criteria.
+Please contact us to get advice on your individual arrangements.

-We can still help even if your spouse will not sign the divorce papers, you do not know where they are or if you want to file on different grounds for divorce, such as unreasonable behaviour.
+Divorce-Online can still help even if your spouse will not sign the divorce papers, you do not know their current address or if you want to file for divorce using different grounds, such as unreasonable behaviour.

 The Gov.uk website does not offer a divorce service for £593 as some people seem to think – this is just simply the court filing fee and not a service.
 However, you may be eligible for help paying court and tribunal fees if you are on certain benefits or have a low income.